Rachel Sizemore (Ngāi Tahu) is the Māori Postgraduate Support Adviser within the Graduate Research School supporting Māori Postgraduate students.

-If you are struggling and would like someone to talk ideas over with please feel to contact Pete:
+If you are struggling and would like someone to talk ideas over with, please feel to contact Racehel:

 The purpose of the Māori post graduate support programme is to encourage the development of excellent scholars, researchers and future leaders through various support mechanisms, including seminars, workshops and training.
 As part of this programme, there are regular writing days, retreats, hui and workshops.